Skip to content

 Health Monitoring Health Check URL : .../debug/healthz Verification that the identity service is responsive.

-TURN & STUN Server
+TURN Server

 The TURN server acts as a relay for traffic when firewalls prevent a direct connection.
 Critically, it also provides STUN (Session Traversal Utilities for NAT) services, allowing clients to discover their own public-facing IP addresses to facilitate direct connections.